DavidIfebueme/VoterVerse/README.md

 # VoterVerse
-A blockchain based electoral and voting system to aid in free and fai elections in Departments, Faculties and Schools
+A blockchain based electoral and voting system to aid in free and fair elections in departments, faculties and institutions